Judge throws out fines against Tesoro for deadly refinery blast

-HOUSTON A Washington state administrative judge threw out $2.4 million in fines levied against refiner Tesoro Corp (TSO.N) for a 2010 explosion that claimed the lives of seven workers at the company's Anacortes, Washington, refinery.
+HOUSTON (Reuters) - A Washington state administrative judge threw out $2.4 million in fines levied against refiner Tesoro Corp TSO.N for a 2010 explosion that claimed the lives of seven workers at the company's Anacortes, Washington, refinery.

 Judge Mark Jaffe said Washington state's Department of Labor and Industries fell short of proving that Tesoro failed to comply with rules for inspection and maintenance of refinery equipment involved in the April 2, 2010 blast.